Healthdirect Free Australian health advice you can count on.

 Spot the physical warning signs of anger

-If you can identify the physical warning signs of anger, such as those above, you will have more opportunity to calm yourself before the situation escalates.
+If you can identify the physical warning signs of anger, you will have a chance to calm yourself before the situation escalates.

 Time out